Multi Delivery Web Application Mode

-As of Bloomreach Experience Manager version 13, Multi Site Mode refers to the default structure of Bloomreach Experience Manager projects, as produced by the archetypes, which supports developing and maintaining multiple site web applications in the context of a single Bloomreach Experience Manager project (consisting of potentially multiple sub-projects).
+As of Bloomreach Experience Manager version 13, Multi Delivery Webapp Mode refers to the default structure of Bloomreach Experience Manager projects, as produced by the archetypes, which supports developing and maintaining multiple delivery web applications in the context of a single Bloomreach Experience Manager project (consisting of potentially multiple sub-projects).

-As of version 13, there are two Bloomreach Experience Manager archetypes for scaffolding new Bloomreach Experience Manager sub-projects, the archetype for the parent sub-project and the archetype for a site sub-project.
-A Multi Site Mode Bloomreach Experience Manager project consists of one parent sub-project and zero or more site sub-projects.
+As of version 13, there are two Bloomreach Experience Manager archetypes for scaffolding new Bloomreach Experience Manager sub-projects, the archetype for the parent sub-project and the archetype for a delivery webapp sub-project.
+A Multi Delivery Webapp Mode Bloomreach Experience Manager project consists of one parent sub-project and zero or more delivery webapp sub-projects.

 Parent Sub-Project Structure